koutron/Project-CoviDex/README.md

 ## Versioning

 Jira backlog for user stories which contributed to the development of this MVP: https://kmtc.atlassian.net/secure/RapidBoard.jspa?rapidView=1&projectKey=CA&view=planning.nodetail&selectedIssue=CA-82&issueLimit=100 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## Acknowledgments